-Starting March 4, 2013, qualifying immigrants will be able to request a provisional waiver while still in the U.S.(which is why it's sometimes called the "stateside" waiver).
+Qualifying immigrants are able to request this waiver while still in the U.S.(which is why it's sometimes called the "stateside" waiver).
 Unlike in the past, they will receive a decision in a matter of months as to whether their unlawful presence in the U.S.will delay their hopes for an immigrant visa for many years, and will be able to wait in the U.S.while their waiver application is being processed.
-For more information on this, see “Who Is Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar.”
+(For more on this, see Am I Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar?.)

-However, despite this “big news,” the truth is that many immigrants who apply to U.S. Citizenship and Immigration Services (USCIS) for this waiver using Form I-601A will receive a denial notice.
-A provisional waiver is a discretionary form of relief, meaning approvals can be made on a highly subjective basis.
-It is inevitable that a large number of applications will not meet the burden of proof required by USCIS.
-Keep reading on for information about what to do if your provisional waiver application is denied.
+However, the truth is that many immigrants who apply to U.S. Citizenship and Immigration Services (USCIS) for this waiver using Form I-601A will receive a denial notice.
+A provisional waiver is a discretionary form of relief, meaning USCIS can approve or deny an application for most any reason.

 You may submit a new provisional waiver application (with the same fees you paid the first time) if you have new information to support your request and to show that denying you admission to the U.S.would cause your qualifying U.S. relative(s) "extreme hardship."

 For example, if your U.S. citizen spouse has lost his or her job and needs you to be able to work legally in the U.S.in order to pay the bills, this is new information that would merit filing a new application for a provisional waiver.
-Or if your parent has developed a medical problem and needs you to be in the U.S. to take care of him or her, you should submit a new application to USCIS using Form I-601A.
+Or, if your U.S. lawful permanent resident parent has developed a medical problem and needs you to be in the U.S. to take care of him or her, you should submit a new application to USCIS using Form I-601A.

-If you want to continue with the visa application process even after your denial, you may leave the U.S. and attend your immigrant visa interview at a U.S. embassy or consulate in your home country and submit a traditional waiver of inadmissibility application using Form I-601.
+If you want to continue with the visa application process even after your waiver denial, you may leave the U.S. and attend your immigrant visa interview at a U.S. embassy or consulate in your home country and then submit a traditional waiver of inadmissibility application using Form I-601.